University of Houston

 - Library

-- More than 4.5 million physical and digital volumes provide more than 13,000 students with information literacy instruction or instruction on library resources
+- Provides more than 4.4 million physical and digital volumes; provides more than 15,000 students with information literacy instruction or instruction on library resources and collaborates with instructors to reach additional students

 - Current Replacement Value